MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 # Thinking in Combinators

-DataKnots are a Julia library for building database queries.
+DataKnots is a Julia library for building database queries.
 In DataKnots, queries are assembled algebraically: they either come from a set of atomic *primitives* or are built from other queries using *combinators*.
-In this tutorial, we show how to build queries starting from smaller components and then combining them algebraically to implement complex processing tasks.
+In this conceptual guide, we show how to build queries starting from smaller components and then combining them algebraically to implement complex processing tasks.

 To start working with DataKnots, we import the package:

     using DataKnots

-## Constructing Pipelines
+## Constructing Queries

+A `DataKnot`, or just *knot*, is a container having structured, vectorized data.
+For this conceptual guide, we'll start with the degenerate knot, `void` as our initial data source.

+    void = DataKnot(nothing)
+    #=>
+    │ It │
+    ┼────┼
+    │    │
+    =#

+This `void` knot has a single value, `nothing`, displayed as a empty output cell.
+The underlying value of any knot can be obtained using the `get()` function; here, we get `nothing`.

+    show(get(void))
+    #-> nothing

+### Constant Queries

-Consider a pipeline `Hello` that produces a string value, `"Hello World"`.
-It is built using the `Lift` primitive, which converts a Julia value into a pipeline component.
-This pipeline can then be `run()` to produce its output.
+Consider a *constant* query `Hello` that produces a string value, `"Hello World"` for each of its inputs.
+This query is built using the `Lift` primitive, which converts a native Julia value into a query component.

     Hello = Lift("Hello World")

-    run(Hello)
+To query `void` with `Hello` we use Julia's index syntax.
+Observe that the single input value from the `void` input, `nothing`, is ignored and that the output contains the constant value instead.

+    void[Hello]
     #=>
     │ It          │
     ┼─────────────┼
     │ Hello World │
     =#

-The output of the pipeline is encapsulated in a `DataKnot`, which is a container holding structured, vectorized data.
-We can get the corresponding Julia value using `get()`.
+We can `get` the underlying value of this output knot.

+    get(void[Hello])
-    get(run(Hello)) #-> "Hello World"
+    #-> "Hello World"

-Consider another pipeline created by applying `Lift` to `3:5`, a native `UnitRange` value.
-When `run()`, this pipeline emits a sequence of integers from `3` to `5`.
+Consider another query created by applying `Lift` to `3:5`, a constant `UnitRange` value.
+This query emits a sequence of integers from `3` to `5`.

-    run(Lift(3:5))
+    void[Lift(3:5)]
     #=>
       │ It │
     ──┼────┼